nasrat-v/cross-platform-client-network-module/README.md

 A structure "t_serverParam" allows you to send all configuration needed for the communication with the server.

 #### Ip address and Hostname
-If the Ip Address of the server is unknwown, you can use a hostname.
+If the Ip Address of the server is unknwown, you can use a Hostname.

 ## Sample
 This repository present a sample folder with an exemple of how using the WinNetwork class with an IRC Server.

+## To Do
+Multiple client with one object